ttytm/emoji-mart-desktop/README.md

 This is the regular build approach and what our final app is doing.

-- Build the UI - the App uses SvelteKit as a static site generator.
+- Build the UI - using SvelteKit as a static site generator

   ```sh
   # npm i --prefix ui/
   npm run build --prefix ui/
   ```

-- Run the app - using vweb(or e.g. serve) to serve the previously build files locally and connect to it via webview.
+- Run the app - using vweb(or e.g. serve) to serve the previously build files locally and connect to it via webview

   ```sh
   v run .